DIY paper lanterns: flowers or pom poms

 3. Hot glue the flowers and pom-pom centers onto the lantern.
 Glue them so they overlap to cover the entire paper surface.
 The garland I used provided just enough flowers for one 12-inch paper lantern.
 This one required two 4-foot spools of pom-pom fringe.

 4. Insert the cord kit and hang from the ceiling.
-If you use a compact fluorescent light bulb, you’ll never have to worry about the hot glue melting.
+If you use an LED light bulb, you’ll never have to worry about the hot glue melting.

 1. Apply a thin line of hot glue along the paper lantern’s ridges, a few inches at a time.
 Adhere the fringe to the glue, then repeat.
 DO NOT follow the ridge all the way around because the frame is constructed as a spiral, so your ends will never meet.
 So, when you get six or so inches from the end, start directing the line to connect to where you started.
 I spaced each line of pom poms six lines apart.
 This one required three 4-foot spools of pom-pom fringe.